apache/superset/CONTRIBUTING.md

 # Install Superset in editable (development) mode
 pip install -e .

-# Create an admin user in the app sqlite DB at ~/.superset/superset.db
+# Create an admin user in your metadata database
 fabmanager create-admin --app superset

 # Initialize the database